web1992/read/spring/spring-reference-015.md

 ## 19 Loading a WebApplicationContext

 This is interpreted as a path relative to the root of your JVM (i.e., normally the path to your project).
 If you’re familiar with the directory structure of a web application in a Maven project, you’ll know that "src/main/webapp" is the default location for the root of your WAR.
 If you need to override this default, simply provide an alternate path to the @WebAppConfiguration annotation (e.g., @WebAppConfiguration("src/test/webapp")).
 If you wish to reference a base resource path from the classpath instead of the file system, just use Spring’s classpath: prefix.

+## Context caching

+缓存费时的`ApplicationContext`

+>note

+The Spring TestContext framework stores application contexts in a static cache.
+This means that the context is literally stored in a static variable.
+In other words, if tests execute in separate processes the static cache will be cleared between each test execution, and this will effectively disable the caching mechanism.

+To benefit from the caching mechanism, all tests must run within the same process or test suite.
+This can be achieved by executing all tests as a group within an IDE.
+Similarly, when executing tests with a build framework such as Ant, Maven, or Gradle it is important to make sure that the build framework does not fork between tests.
+For example, if the forkMode for the Maven Surefire plug-in is set to always or pertest, the TestContext framework will not be able to cache application contexts between test classes and the build process will run significantly slower as a result.